int08h/blog/content/post/to-catch-a-lying-timeserver.md

 You probably noticed the response size when batching 64 requests is suspiciously small: 744 bytes.
 This is not a typo.

 Recall that Roughtime uses a Merkle Tree of client requests to construct its batched response.
 A Roughtime server does not send the whole tree when replying to clients.
-It sends the signed root plus *only* those nodes each client needs to verify that its request was included in the tree[^7].
+It sends the signed root plus *only* those nodes each client needs to verify that its request was included in the tree[^8].
+Being a [complete tree](http://web.cecs.pdx.edu/~sheard/course/Cs163/Doc/FullvsComplete.html), the *maximum* number of path elements required by any client is `ceil(log2(batch size))`.

-[^7]: This elegant idea shows up in [many](https://www.certificate-transparency.org/log-proofs-work) [other](https://blog.ethereum.org/2015/11/15/merkling-in-ethereum/) [places](https://petertodd.org/2016/opentimestamps-announcement).
+[^8]: This elegant idea shows up in [many](https://www.certificate-transparency.org/log-proofs-work) [other](https://blog.ethereum.org/2015/11/15/merkling-in-ethereum/) [places](https://petertodd.org/2016/opentimestamps-announcement).

 An example might help.
 Consider this idealized Merkle Tree constructed from seven requests, `A` though `G`: